Security-Onion-Solutions/securityonion-docs/stenographer.rst

 Configuration
 -------------
-Stenographer configuration can be found at ``/opt/so/conf/steno/``.
+Stenographer reads its configuration from ``/opt/so/conf/steno/``.
+However, please keep in mind that if you make any changes to this directory they may be overwritten since the configuration is managed with :ref:`salt`.

 Logging
 -------